 - Office of Diversity and Inclusion*- Designated department at Pitt with resources, events and contacts help create and sustain a university-wide culture of diversity, equity, and inclusion.

-- Study Abroad Office - Our staff, including peer advisors, is made up of a range of identities and we are here to address your concerns and provide a safe place for you to express them and to ask questions.
+- Global Experiences Office - Our staff, including peer advisors, is made up of a range of identities and we are here to address your concerns and provide a safe place for you to express them and to ask questions.

 - IES Abroad - Wide selection of student interviews, blogs, and more so that you can see how alums of their programs in various countries navigated their identity while studying abroad.